Your passwords. Untouchable. Mathematical privacy.

 Every mainstream password manager you know was designed in the 2017 threat model.
 None of them ship the cryptography that 2026 actually requires.
 The numbers are not subtle.
 The 2017 threat model.
 None ship the cryptography 2026 requires.

 VuVault is the architecture they have not shipped.
-Built from primitives standardized in the last 18 months — OPAQUE, ML-KEM, WebAuthn PRF, FROST, AKD.
+Built from primitives standardized in the last 18 months — OPAQUE, ML-KEM, WebAuthn PRF — with FROST and AKD on the Tier 2/3 roadmap.

 Three things, no asterisks.
 Three sentences, all defensible.